JavaTMP/JavaTMP/docs/pages/versions/java-bootstrap-template-version-0-0-16.md

 ---
-title: Java Bootstrap Template Version 0.0.16 (Current Development Version)
+title: Java Bootstrap Template Version 0.0.16 (published on May 27, 2020)
 ---
 # {{ page.title }}